Introduction

 How to make the redness of a mark on the skin disappear?

-To make the redness of a scar disappear, it is recommended to follow a skincare routine that includes moisturizing creams, massage techniques, and specific dietary supplements.
+To reduce the redness of a scar, it is recommended to follow a skincare routine including moisturizing creams, massage techniques, and specific dietary supplements.
 Protecting the scar from the sun is also essential to prevent worsening of the redness.

 What dietary supplements are recommended for healing?